MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components.md

 ### Create an Installer package (Windows client)

 - An MSI-based WiX installer can be created using the [WiX Toolset Visual Studio 2017 Extension](https://marketplace.visualstudio.com/items?itemName=RobMensching.WixToolsetVisualStudio2017Extension).

-Note that InstallShield Limited Edition is no longer included with Visual Studio; check with [Flexera Software](http://learn.flexerasoftware.com/content/IS-EVAL-InstallShield-Limited-Edition-Visual-Studio) about availability for Visual Studio 2017.
+- [InstallShield](https://www.flexerasoftware.com/producer/products/software-installation/installshield-software-installer/tab/requirements) from Flexera Software may be used with Visual Studio 2017 (Community Edition not supported).
+Note that InstallShield Limited Edition is no longer included with Visual Studio and is not supported in Visual Studio 2017; check with [Flexera Software](http://learn.flexerasoftware.com/content/IS-EVAL-InstallShield-Limited-Edition-Visual-Studio) about future availability.

+- If you want to create a Setup project (vdproj), install the [Visual Studio 2017 Installer Projects extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.MicrosoftVisualStudio2017InstallerProjects#overview).

 - You can install prerequisite components for desktop applications by configuring a generic installer, which is known as a bootstrapper.
 For more information, see [Application Deployment Prerequisites](../deployment/application-deployment-prerequisites.md).

-- If you want to create a Setup project (vdproj), install the [Visual Studio extension](https://marketplace.visualstudio.com/items?itemName=VisualStudioProductTeam.MicrosoftVisualStudio2017InstallerProjects#overview).

 ### Deploy to test lab